1899 Chicago mayoral election: General election

 The traction issue took a prominent role in the campaign.
 Harrison accused Altgeld of being hypocritical on the issue, having ignored it while governor.
 Harrison also touted his success in defeating unpopular traction legislation.
 Altgeld accused Harrison of being a puppet of streetcar magnate Charles Yerkes.
 Algeld pledged to lower streetcar fares from five cents to four cents, and also pledged to push for immediate municipal ownership of street car lines.
 Harrison decried this as impractical.

 Harrison eschewed discussing the national hot-button debate surrounding the gold standard.
 However, Altgeld took advantage of this issue, criticizing Harrison for his friendliness with several Gold Democrats.

 Altgeld painted Harrison as an opponent of reform.

 Harrison highlighted his successes in expanding street lighting in the city.

 Starting in February, Altgeld began delivering public speeches to increasingly large and excited crowds.
 He also had a number of other orators campaign on his behalf across the city.
-However, among the orators that spoke on his behalf, there were only two major Democratic Party figures, William A. Prentiss and Clarence Darrow, with the rest of the orators dispersed across the city being lesser-known individuals.
+However, among the orators that spoke on his behalf, there were only two major Democratic Party figures, William Prentiss and Clarence Darrow, with the rest of the orators dispersed across the city being lesser-known individuals.
 To keep up with Altgeld and his surrogates, Harrison and his allies also took a heavy schedule of stump-speeches.

 Altgeld received backing from Georgist clubs and a number of labor organizations.

 Republican nominee Zina B. Carter sought to run a positive campaign focused on returning business values to city government, and largely avoided attacking either Harrison or Altgeld.
 He was widely ignored in the press.
 He was also largely ignored by both Harrison and Altgeld.
 Carter aroused very little enthusiasm.